meltwater/secretary/README.md

 ## Secretary Daemon
 Deploy several instances of the `secretary daemon` to trusted master nodes and create a load balancer in front of them to ensure high availability.
-The deamon defaults to bind to 5070/tcp.
+The daemon defaults to bind to 5070/tcp.

 ### Systemd and CoreOS/Fleet